Alfred J. Kwak: Plot

 Alfred J. Kwak was born as the son of Johan Sebastian and Anna Kwak.
-Some time after his birth, Alfred loses his parents and his brothers and sisters after a car hits them.
+Some time after his birth, Alfred loses his parents and his brothers and sisters after a car hits them as they're moving their home during a heavy rainstorm.
+Alfred was saved due to his being distracted by a frog, which he broke away from his family to chase.
 Henk the mole, a good friend of the Kwak family, raises the little orphan duck.
 Alfred experiences a lot of adventures.

 Unlike many other cartoons targeted for children, Alfred J. Kwak features exceptionally mature and often dark themes.
 Amongst others it deals with different social and political issues, such as abuse of power, but also raises important values such as friendship and solidarity.

 The cartoon is also notable for the political themes on which it touches.
-In the cartoon, Alfred fights against a fascist dictator, takes in refugees fleeing from a country under Apartheid (with white geese and black ducks), saves whales against hunters, and oversees the changeover of his country from an absolute monarchy to a constitutional monarchy with a democratically elected president.
+In the cartoon, Alfred fights against a fascist dictator, takes in refugees fleeing from a country under apartheid (with white geese and black ducks), saves whales against hunters, and oversees the changeover of his country from an absolute monarchy to a constitutional monarchy with a democratically elected president.
 Such themes are far from typical in a children's cartoon, and form a big part of Alfred J. Kwaks appeal.
 Other episodes have satirised the Japanese love of golf, and criticised countries which have sharp north/south economic divides.

 The cartoon is also unusual for the subtlety of its long-term narrative.
 In most children's cartoons, the characters do not age.
 In Alfred J. Kwak, we see the progress of the main characters from very young children to adulthood as the series advances.
 This is particularly striking in the character of Dolf, who is initially a mere schoolboy, but who, as time passes, becomes a criminal and a dictator.

 Setting

 The time setting of the cartoon is somewhat surreal.
 On the whole the technology and dress of most characters seems appropriate to the late 20th century, and yet Alfred and Paljas/Boffin often travel in a spaceship with a technology far more advanced than that, while many characters such as the king's staff, Scratchpaws the cat, and Dolf in his Napoleonic incarnation wear clothes more appropriate to previous ages.
-Other surreal elements to the cartoon include such strange characters as the evil genie of the bottle, living chess pieces from Alfred's chess game, Pied Piper style Clown on the Moon, and aliens who appear like ducks except for their human-style feet, and a "dream" style wild West episode during which Dolf seems to become aware that he is a character in a cartoon.
+Other surreal elements to the cartoon include such strange characters as the evil genie of the bottle, living chess pieces from Alfred's chess game, Pied Piper style Clown on the Moon, and aliens who appear like ducks except for their human-style feet, and a "dream" style Wild West episode during which Dolf seems to become aware that he is a character in a cartoon.